justlostintime/gshlibrary/subs/README.md

 # gshlibrary
-Library of Ganbas Shell Scripts(gsh) useful functions, classes and examples
+Library of Gambas Shell Scripts(gsh) useful functions, classes and examples These are the basic scripts required to use gsh they are plugin scripts loaded as needed